Skip to content

 Default: 240 sec

-Configure the retry processor to pick up the fallback window lookback time for Scheduled or Failed status messages.
+Configures the retry processor to pick up messages with Scheduled or Failed status within the lookback time window.

 FailedThresholdCallback